Inverse Reinforcement Learning without Reinforcement Learning: Expert Resets in Inverse RL

 Notice that rather than solving a global exploration problem, NRPI only focuses on picking the best action on states from the roll-in distribution, avoiding the exponential interaction complexity lower bound.
 NRPI can be seen as an analog of PSDP for stationary policies \citep{ross2011}.

 As with PSDP, NRPI requires a reward function.
 We therefore choose one adversarially for IRL.
 We outline the full procedure in Algorithm \ref{alg:filter}.
 Intuitively, this algorithm is performing \textit{primal} moment-matching with the learner's start state distribution being the expert's stationary distribution (i.e. Algorithm \ref{alg:primal-irl} or GAIL with expert resets).
+For space reasons, we postpone the dual algorithm to Appendix \ref{app:dual}.

 Let $L(\pi, \mathcal{D}_i) = \mathbb{E}_{s \sim \rho_E, a \sim \pi(s)}[\mathbb{E}_{\mathcal{D}_i}[\hat{Q}_t \vert s_t = s, a_t = a]]$ denote the cost-sensitive classification loss of policy $\pi$ over dataset $\mathcal{D}_i$.
 We use the following regret measure in our analysis: